The challenges PR professionals face

 To stay on top of all the tasks you need to take care of, make sure you manage your time by creating overviews and priorities.
-Schedule your tasks in a calendar, estimate how long tasks will take and plan them in accordingly.
+Schedule your tasks in a calendar, estimate how long tasks will take, and plan them accordingly.

 Create a daily to-do list and make sure you know what to prioritize.
 Train yourself to get as organized as possible to make sure you don’t lose your head when the stress hits.